-However, effective collaboration is not just a principle but a process, one that can be complex and challenging.
-Success requires a particular skill set and knowledge of partnering processes.
+However, effective collaboration between organisations with different approaches, missions, interests and cultures is difficult.
+It requires common understanding across partners of the process and challenges of partnering; a collaborative mindset and a key partnering skill set.
 With these critical elements in place, partnerships can achieve real impact.
 Without them, partnerships are likely to under-perform or fail altogether.

 Who is the course for?

-The Essential Skills for Effective Partnering course is a 3 day course for practitioners from all sectors who wish to make their collaborations more effective and build knowledge and skills to enable successful collaboration.
+The Building Effective Partnerships for Development course is for practitioners from all sectors who wish to make their collaborations more effective and build knowledge and skills to enable successful collaboration.
 It is suitable for those working in international, national or local partnerships.

 Aims of the course

 By the end of the course, participants will have gained:

 - Understanding of the rationale for, and risks of, partnering and when, and when not, to partner;

 - Appreciation of the drivers, societal roles and mindset of each sector;